Prosecutor: Witness told police UVA suspect targeted victims

 Jones, a former football player, appeared by video link from a local jail for the court hearing Wednesday.
 He did not enter a plea to the numerous charges he faces and said he plans to hire an attorney.
 A judge ordered him held without bond and appointed a public defender to represent him until he secures private counsel.

-University officials and police have said Jones, 22, joined a group of about two dozen others on a field trip Sunday from the Charlottesville campus to see a play in the nation's capital, about 120 miles (195 kilometers) away.
+University officials and police have said Jones, who turns 23 Thursday, joined a group of about two dozen others on a field trip Sunday from the Charlottesville campus to see a play in the nation's capital, about 120 miles (195 kilometers) away.
 When their bus arrived back on campus, authorities have said Jones opened fire, killing Lavel Davis Jr., D'Sean Perry and Devin Chandler.

 Jones — who police have said was able to flee the shooting scene, setting off a manhunt and 12-hour campus lockdown — faces three counts of second-degree murder, two counts of malicious wounding and additional gun-related charges.

 The violence at the state’s flagship public university has set off days of mourning among students and faculty, the broader Charlottesville community and other supporters.
-Classes resumed Wednesday, and the school also announced that it was canceling its final home game of the season scheduled for the weekend against Coastal Carolina.
+Classes resumed Wednesday, as the school announced it was canceling its final home game of the season scheduled for the weekend against Coastal Carolina.
+No decision has been made yet about its final game of the season Nov.
+26 against Virginia Tech in Blacksburg.

 During Wednesday's hearing, Albemarle County Commonwealth’s Attorney James Hingeley gave a brief accounting of what police say happened Sunday night after officers responded to a report of shots fired near a parking garage.